Scopielala/Phishing-Email-Simulation/README.md

 Disclaimer

 This project is strictly for educational and awareness purposes.
 It does not involve real phishing or any unauthorized activity.
 It was conducted in a controlled, ethical environment.

+# Added project overview and details for phishing simulation.